hashkat/hashkat/docs/input.md

   thresholds: {bin_spacing: linear, min: 10, max: 300, increment: 10}
 ```

-Serves the exact same purpose as *tweet_ranks*, but for retweets.
+Serves the exact same purpose as *tweet_ranks*, but in this case categorizes agents based on the number of retweets they've made.

 #### Follow Ranks